ICONgroupCWC/FL_Heterogeneous2/README.md

 **The data to train the model should be stored in a subfolder in _./data_ folder.**

 Once server and the clients are running on dedicated hardware, the request for running the FL task can be initiated by running the *start_fl.py* program.
 This can be run on any hardware.
 Install follwing dependencies to run this file.
+Network configuration parameters (IP address, port) of server and clients should be updated in the *network_config.yml* file before running the script.

 1. [numpy](https://numpy.org/install/) (pip install numpy)
 2. [websockets](https://websockets.readthedocs.io/en/stable/intro/index.html#installation) (pip install websockets)